RuleWorld/PyBioNetGen/docs/source/index.rst

 PyBioNetGen comes with a command line entry point as well as a library with useful functions.
 Please see :ref:`Quickstart` to learn how to install and use PyBioNetGen.

-For best user experience, please use PyBioNetGen and the `BioNetGen VSCode extension <https://bng-vscode-extension.readthedocs.io/en/latest/index.html>`_ together.
+For the best user experience, please use PyBioNetGen and the `BioNetGen VSCode extension <https://bng-vscode-extension.readthedocs.io/en/latest/index.html>`_ together.

 .. toctree::